mmsbrggr/hsudoku/README.md

 </h3>

 ## Motivation
+λsudoku was born in a haskell universty course at the technical university in Vienna.
+The goal was to create a neat looking and user-friendly haskell game using modern technologies and libraries, namely GTK3 and [haskell-gi](https://github.com/haskell-gi/haskell-gi).

 ## Installation
 λsudoku has a few prerequesites.
 If they are already installed on your system, you can skip the following steps.